Wolfson and COVID-19

 Food for residents in isolation

-● For those who are self-isolating with symptoms and cannot therefore leave their rooms, food can be ordered to be delivered at lunch time, which would include a hot meal and supplies for you to make your own breakfast and dinner.
+For those who are self-isolating with symptoms and cannot leave their rooms, hot meals can be ordered.
+We deliver at lunch time.
 Click here to book this service through the Gateway.

 One main hot dish